husarion/rosbot-xl-telepresence/README.md

 husarion@rosbotxl:~/rosbot-xl-telepresence$ just
 Available recipes:
-    connect-husarnet joincode hostname # connect to Husarnet VPN network flash-firmware    # flash the proper firmware for STM32 microcontroller in ROSbot 2R / 2 PRO start-rosbot      # start containers on ROSbot 2R / 2 PRO start-pc          # start containers on PC
+    connect-husarnet joincode hostname # connect to Husarnet VPN network sync hostname="${ROBOT_NAMESPACE}" password="husarion" # Copy repo content to remote host with 'rsync' and watch for changes flash-firmware    # flash the proper firmware for STM32 microcontroller in ROSbot XL start-rosbot      # start containers on a physical ROSbot XL start-pc          # start containers on PC
+    run-joy           # start containers on PC
     run-teleop        # run teleop_twist_keybaord (host)
     run-teleop-docker # run teleop_twist_keybaord (inside rviz2 container)
-    run-joy           # enable the F710 gemapad (connected to your PC) to control ROSbot sync hostname password="husarion" # copy repo content to remote host with 'rsync' and watch for changes
 ```

 ### 🌎 Step 1: Connecting ROSbot and Laptop over VPN

-Ensure that both ROSbot 2R (or ROSbot 2 PRO) and your laptop are linked to the same Husarnet VPN network.
+Ensure that both ROSbot XL and your laptop are linked to the same Husarnet VPN network.
 If they are not follow these steps:

 1. Setup a free account at [app.husarnet.com](https://app.husarnet.com/), create a new Husarnet network, click the **[Add element]** button and copy the code from the **Join Code** tab.
 2. Run in the linux terminal on your PC: